saburly/ethereum-shop/README.md

 A user creates an account on the website, through his wallet sends ethereum to the shop contract address and recieves tokens

-Once a user acquires tokens, they can be used to buy items, at which point the website issues transferItem method call on the contract and transfers item possession the user
+Once a user acquires tokens, they can be used to buy items, at which point the website issues transferItem method call on the contract and transfers item ownership to the user